All articles

 Box breathing gives that signal a safe container.
 The hold after the inhale teaches you not to rush into the exhale.
 The hold after the exhale is more challenging: the lungs are emptier, CO₂ is still being produced, and the next inhale starts to feel more valuable.
 When the count is mild and repeatable, that air hunger becomes trainable instead of threatening.
 [4]

-This is why Auralize links box breathing to the CO₂ Tolerance Test.
+This is why Auralize links box breathing to the CO₂ Tolerance Assessment.
 A four-second box is a useful default, but it is still a guess.
 A baseline score gives the app a better starting point: shorter sides if CO₂ pressure builds quickly, longer sides if your slow-exhale control is already strong.
 Over time, progress is not about forcing longer holds.
 It is about making the same interval feel calmer, then retesting before increasing the demand.
+Box breathing is the daily anchor of structured CO2 tolerance training because the score-matched holds keep the stimulus small and repeatable instead of turning every session into a max-effort test.

 Perciavalle and colleagues (2017) tested the effect of slow deep breathing (comparable to box breathing pace) on salivary cortisol — a direct biochemical measure of stress activation — and found significant reductions following a session compared to control conditions.
 [1] The intervention required less than ten minutes.
 Cortisol, which builds during sustained stress and takes hours to metabolise naturally, responded to breathing intervention within minutes.
 That is the physiological basis of the "works fast" reputation.